pingidentity/pingdirectory-go-client/configurationapi/docs/AddPingOneIdTokenValidatorRequest.md

 ### NewAddPingOneIdTokenValidatorRequest

-`func NewAddPingOneIdTokenValidatorRequest(validatorName string, schemas []EnumpingOneIdTokenValidatorSchemaUrn, issuerURL string, openIDConnectProvider string, enabled bool, identityMapper string, evaluationOrderIndex int32, ) *AddPingOneIdTokenValidatorRequest`
+`func NewAddPingOneIdTokenValidatorRequest(validatorName string, schemas []EnumpingOneIdTokenValidatorSchemaUrn, issuerURL string, enabled bool, identityMapper string, evaluationOrderIndex int32, ) *AddPingOneIdTokenValidatorRequest`

 NewAddPingOneIdTokenValidatorRequest instantiates a new AddPingOneIdTokenValidatorRequest object This constructor will assign default values to properties that have it defined,